sancharika/data-science-decoded/README.md

-# Data Science Made Easy
+# Data Science Decoded

 **Tired of ML jargon making your head spin? ‍**

 You're not alone!
 We've all been there, drowning in a sea of complex terms and head-scratching concepts.
-But fear not, fellow data enthusiast, because this is where **Data Science Made Easy** swoops in to save the day! ‍♀️
+But fear not, fellow data enthusiast, because this is where **Data Science Decoded** swoops in to save the day! ‍♀️

 This project is your one-stop shop for transforming those intimidating ML terms into bite-sized, easy-to-understand nuggets of knowledge.
 We'll break down the fundamentals in a way that's both informative and, dare we say, a little bit goofy.